dominicbarnes/siren-enhanced-actions/README.md

 defined by the spec, it is intended to add semantics that were not specified previously.
 Otherwise, they should be considered new properties.

+### description

+This is a human-friendly description of the field.
+This is longer than the `title`, and can be used to elaborate more on acceptable inputs.
+In clients, this text can be displayed right alongside the field, or perhaps in a tooltip.

 ### type

 When a field uses the type `select`, it can be treated like an HTML `<select>` box.
 The following